Centinela is still alive!

 A legendary hotspot of plant diversity, Ecuador’s Centinela cloud forests were written off and left for dead following reports in 1991 of their total destruction.

-But they are not gone.
+But the forests are not dead.

-In 2021 our teams revisted the Centinela region and discovered surviving fragments of primary cloud forest.
+In 2021, our teams revisted the Centinela region and discovered surviving fragments of primary cloud forest.
 We 'rediscovered' plant species that were believed extinct—having never been found anywhere else—and collected several new species.

 When legendary botanists Cal Dodson and Al Gentry raised the alarm in a 1991 paper about the devastating habitat loss and extinction occurring in western Ecuador, their keynote was Centinela: a prominent extra-Andean ridge draped in cloud forest.
 They celebrated it as the most botanically interesting forest they had visited in western Ecuador, harboring many unique plant species... and then noted that the forest had been entirely destroyed for agriculture.
-In his best-selling book The Diversity of Life, E. O. Wilson coined the term “Centinelan extinctions” to describe a hemorrhagic loss of diversity caused by the clear-cutting of tropical forests holding endemic species (pp. 243-244).
+In his best-selling book, The Diversity of Life, E. O. Wilson coined the term “Centinelan extinctions” to describe a hemorrhagic loss of diversity caused by the clear-cutting of tropical forests holding endemic species (pp. 243-244).
 While the alarm was desperately needed, few botanists ever returned to check the extent of deforestation and search for survivors—until now.

 C. H. Dodson, A. H. Gentry, Biological extinction in western Ecuador.
 Annals of the Missouri Botanical Garden 78(2), 273–295 (1991).